 The mystics and inhabitants both need the sanctuary to be between 65 and 95 degrees Fahrenheit.
 The more rooms you open, the more furnaces you need to have running at one time to keep it at the proper temperature.
 Once you have a smog vent for fuel, you simply need to scroll over to your furnaces and make sure to click them and fill them up with fuel occasionally.

 Once you have a couple of fungi farms and ovens.
-You click the shrooms when they are grown and click the oven to cook a cake, repeat this process over and over.
-Interacting with your mystics is as simple as clicking the feed and water icons and watching the resource deplete from your hud, and the mystics hunger and thirst bars drop.
+You need to click the shrooms when they are grown and click the oven to cook a cake, and repeat this process over and over.
+Interacting with your mystics is as simple as clicking the feed and water icons and watching the resource deplete from your Hud, and the mystics hunger and thirst bars drop.
 They have a bond meter that is required to teach them words and breed them.
 But after a couple feedings, it will be maxed out.

 There are no events of any kind to throw a wrench into your plans.
 Once you solve the pattern, the game devolves into clicking various resource nodes while you breed new genetic lines of the mystics.
 You can buy upgrades to automate some of it, but the colony gameplay isn’t all that engaging.
 There may be a little variance due to the random nature of rooms.
 But once you know how many mystics you want to raise simultaneously, you know how many rooms full of what you need to sustain them.

 The creature raising itself is limited to clicking two icons and watching bars empty and teaching a couple words.
 I really wish there was more interactivity with the mystics themselves.
 As it stands, it’s pretty dull.

 The rig I played Uagi-Saba is a solid one.
 It has an i7 with a GTX1070 and 16 Gigs of ram.
-But once I expanded my sanctuary to a certain point, my frame rate dropped to below 60 and eventually went down to 30 and I still had plenty of room left to build.
+But once I expanded my sanctuary to a certain point, my frame rate dropped below 60 and eventually went down to 30 and I still had plenty of room left to build.
 Given the aesthetic and nature of the game, the framerate drop was disappointing.

 The art is beautiful, the lore is intriguing and the genetics breeding part of the game is very in-depth.
 But the rest of the mechanics are largely shallow and at times devolve to just clicking resource nodes and scrolling around.